A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Construction of a Local Linear Optimization Oracle

-We now turn to generalize the above simple construction for the simplex to arbitrary polyhedral sets.
-The algorithm for the local linear oracle is given below.
+The main question is whether we can find a value of $d$ such that a solution to Problem \eqref{eq:lloo_poly} indeed corresponds to the output of a LLOO for $\mP$ with a reasonable parameter $\rho$, as in the case of the simplex.

+Our implementation of a LLOO for an arbitrary polytope $\mP$ based on solving Problem \eqref{eq:lloo_poly} and outputting the corresponding point in $\mP$ is given below (Algorithm \ref{alg:llo}).
+The algorithm is a clear extension of Algorithm \ref{alg:llosimplex} for the simplex, and basically moves mass from vertices in the support of the input point $x$ (that is, vertices with non-zero weight in the convex decomposition of $x$) which have large (signed) product with the linear objective $c$, to a single vertex (possibly not in the support of the input point $x$) which minimizes the dot product with $c$.
+The latter is just the result of calling the linear optimization oracle of the polytope with respect to the linear objective $c$.

 Note that the algorithm assumes that the input point $x$ is given in the form of a convex combination of vertices of the polytope.
-Later on we show that maintaining such a decomposition of the input point $x$ is easy.
+Later on we show that maintaining such a decomposition of the input point $x$ is straightforward and efficient when the LLOO is used with any of the optimization algorithms considered in this work.
+Note also that in the algorithm we implicitly fix the value $d$ in Problem \eqref{eq:lloo_poly} to $d= 2\frac{\sqrt{n}\psi}{\xi}r$ (recall that $\psi,\xi$ are geometric quantities of the polytope at hand, defined formally in Section \ref{sec:prelim}), which is justified by our analysis.

+It is important to note that, as in the case of Algorithm \ref{alg:llosimplex} for the simplex, the running time of Algorithm \ref{alg:llo} does not explicitly depends on the number of vertices $N$, but only on the number of non-zeros in the vector $\lambda$ (the mapping of the input point $x$ to $\mS_N$), the natural dimension of $\mP$ - $n$ and the time to complete a single call to the linear optimization oracle of the polytope - $\oraclep(\cdot)$.
+In particular, observe that in the computations in lines 3-10 of the algorithm, one needs to consider only the vertices $v_i$ for which $\lambda_i > 0$.